holepunchto/pear-docs/reference/pear/api.md

 * [Pear.config.checkpoint()](#pear--config-checkpoint-any)

+## Pear.message(msg)

+Sends a message and automatically manages the IPC connection to keep it active only when needed.

 ## Pear.messages([ pattern ], [ listener ]) -> Iterable

 A function which accepts a pattern object and returns an [`Iambus`](https://github.com/holepunchto/iambus) subscriber (which inherits from [`streamx`](https://github.com/mafintosh/streamx) `Readable`) which emits message objects matching a provided pattern object.